 Briefings will be held for team leaders and/or competitors on each flying day.
-The time and place for briefing meetings and any postponements will be prominently displayed.
+The time and place for briefing meetings and any postponements will notified via WhatsApp or prominently displayed.

 All briefings will be in English and be recorded in notes, by tape recorder or video.
-A Full task description, meterological information, flight safety requirements, penalties and details of any prohibited or restricted flying areas will be given in writing, as a minimum, to team leaders, Jury members and Stewards.
+A Full task description, meteorological information, flight safety requirements, penalties and details of any prohibited or restricted flying areas will be given in writing, as a minimum, to team leaders, Jury members and Stewards.
 (S10 4.21)

-Procedures for flight preparation, takeoff, flying the task, landing and scoring together with any penalties will be specified in each task description.
+Procedures for flight preparation, take off, flying the task, landing and scoring together with any penalties will be specified in each task description.
 (S10 4.21)